 1. Societal norms

 This is the first, most basic, and most common form of social pressure everyone faces.
 No human on earth is exempted from the social pressure of societal norms, although we can learn to be free from it.
-(That is the purpose of this article).
 It starts right from birth with the expectations and conformities that our immediate family expects from us.

 We are taught to behave in certain ways and react to certain situations in certain ways, and whenever we go against those ‘codes of conduct’, we are treated badly or made to feel guilty or like a misfit.

-These responses we receive from our environment for our actions and inactions, go on to form our inner critic— our self judge, and moral sense of right and wrong.
+These responses we receive from our environment for our actions and inactions, go on to form our inner critic— our self judge, and our conscience (moral sense of right and wrong).
 This inner critic is built in us that even when we are taken away from such an environment, the judge will always judge us whenever we don’t conform to the expectations it has learned.

 For example, you will always feel bad if you’re trying to take a career path that your society considers contemptible even if you are in an environment where no one sees you or cares, except you get free from the societal pressure that has been built into you.